sktedro/chord_mate_ai/README.md

  - Accuracy 99% with training-like data, but several chords in one file - progression
  - Accuracy 95% with actual music (with singing, pauses, ...) - song

+# TODOs
+ - Adaptive (to sampling frequency) FFT width and step?
+ - Is there a way to use two channels of the audio to produce more accurate data?
+ - Data don't seem to be accurate enough
+ - Is it possible for the neural network to adjust the amount of hidden layers and amounts of nodes in those layers?
+If not, at least use keras-tuner to find the best amounts
+ - `make test` should run tests on the testing_data.npz
+ - For example, when generating a chord consisting of 3 notes, we can use one note several times (with different order) to enrich the audio
+ - Fix `One of the files is corrupt.
+Continuing with the next chord.` warning when generating chords (no files seem to be corrupt in reality)